SunsetWan/translationArchive/Episode 6.md

 <v Erica Sadun>in particular.
 I think that we really need to think about the fact that we're going with a functional, fluent approach and we have to deal with things like debugging.

 00:20:07.972 --> 00:20:11.012
-<v Erica Sadun>So how do you think ex codes going to respond?
+<v Erica Sadun>So how do you think Xcode going to respond?

 00:20:11.302 --> 00:20:14.032
 <v Paul Hudson>I think you'll have a really great response about four years time.

 00:20:17.452 --> 00:20:21.512
 <v Paul Hudson>Well, you don't mind.
-You know the Apple weapon, Silas.
+You know the Apple works silently.

 00:20:22.092 --> 00:20:54.892
-<v Paul Hudson>They work in very, very heavily divided silos where most folks don't know other folks working on on.
-So I expect something saying, You know, I look in there on that kid.
-I hadn't heard of Swifty Y, which had an M K Matt View wrapper for Swift.
-You eye on enforcement.
-Until that situation, no one does stop making those rappers saying is true for a chunk of the X 30 mikes, but also quite involved.
-They had to have the preview and stuff, but no, everyone knows and now everyone knows hopefully an outside line around visions and plans for next year or the year after.
+<v Paul Hudson>They work in very, very heavily divided silently where most folks don't know other folks working on on.
+So I expect something saying, You know, _I look in there on that kid._ I hadn't heard of SwiftUI, which _had an M K Matt View wrapper for SwiftUI on enforcement.
+Until that situation, no one does stop making those rappers_ _saying is true for a chunk of the X 30 mikes, but also quite involved. _They had to have the preview and stuff, but no, everyone knows and now everyone knows hopefully an outside line around visions and plans for next year or the year after.
 We'll see where it goes.

 00:20:55.022 --> 00:21:33.203
-<v John Sundell>So we talk now about some of the things that were excited about some of the initial problems with Swift you in its current states, like the pros and cons and things like that.
+<v John Sundell>So we talk now about some of the things that were excited about some of the initial problems with SwiftUI current states, like the pros and cons and things like that.
 And I think it's fair to say, like, this is very early technology.
 I think that's something we can all agree on whether or not you're excited about it or you're skeptical, it's It's early days and it still hasn't been fully formed yet.
 So one question that I know a lot of people in the community are asking themselves and each other is when is it a good time to start adopting this like, should you be an early adopter and dive right in?
 Should you maybe wait a little bit and see how this all plays out?
-What are your thoughts about when and how to adopt swift You?
-I
+What are your thoughts about when and how to adopt SwiftUI

+// MARK: Stop here
 00:21:33.343 --> 00:21:48.663
 <v Kateryna Gridina>I I think it really depends on the product that you have.
 I guess if you have quite new product, which you don't have too many too many users in it, or maybe just experimental product where there is no high risks